1

 Students will gain a deep understanding of the core issues pertaining to these topics through a combination of recorded lectures, group discussions on a moderated online forum, personal reading and group exercises coupled with an assessment regime tailored to online learning.

-Graduates will develop useful skills in legal research, reasoning, legal drafting and contract negotiation.
+Students will develop useful skills in legal research, reasoning, legal drafting and contract negotiation.
 These skills are highly sought after by employers.

 Organisation

-Students will study four topics per semester over the course of 10 months and will be required to write a dissertation on a topic of their choosing (approved by their tutor).
+Full-time students will study four topics per semester over the course of 10 months and will be required to write a dissertation on a topic of their choosing (approved by their tutor).

-The program is taught over a 10-month period for full time students.
-Each semester, students will study four subjects.
-They will also start working on their dissertation from November onwards.
-It is however possible to study part time either over a two-year period and/or by differing the completion of the dissertation to the following academic year.
+It is also possible to study part time either over a two-year period and/or by differing the completion of the dissertation to the next semester or the following academic year.

 Choose four modules among the six modules proposed.
 Please note however that you cannot mix and match the courses between the semesters and the modules.
 Accordingly, for example, if you choose module 1, you will study GDPR in the first semester and e-privacy in the second semester.

-Module 6: Regulation of the Internet : content regulation (Semester 1) and Regulation of platforms (Semester 2)
+• Module 6: Regulation of the Internet: content regulation (Semester 1) and Regulation of platforms (Semester 2)

 Please note that the opening of the modules’ classes will be dependent upon a sufficient number of students registering for those classes.
 We reserve the right to withdraw those classes once the application process has completed.